Article Translations: (Spanish)

 It might be awkward talking about some topics at first, especially if you've never had sex and aren't planning on it.
 But the best time to talk about sex and relationships is before you need to know, so you're fully prepared when the time comes.

 There's another advantage to getting past any weirdness and talking about sex with your doctor: The more you talk about difficult topics, the more comfortable you'll get.
 That can make it easier to talk to parents about any sensitive topic — not just sex.
 Your doctor can also give you tips on how to talk to partners about condoms, STDs, and other sexual health topics.

 Who Does the Checkup?

-Most gyn checkups are done by gynecologists, but you don't have to see a gynecologist.
-Family doctors, adolescent health specialists, nurse practitioners, or pediatricians also do gyn checkups.
+Gyn checkups are often done by a gynecologist (often called "OB-GYN," short for "obstetrician-gynecologist"), but you don't have to see a gynecologist.
+Family doctors, adolescent health specialists, nurse practitioners, and pediatricians also do gyn checkups.
 Some girls visit a health clinic (like Planned Parenthood).

 Both male and female doctors can do a gyn checkup.
 The most important thing is to be comfortable with the person who is examining you.

 If you're 13 or older and your parents haven't said anything about a gyn checkup, let them know you'd like one.
 It's best to include parents in your health care.
 If you want to go to a doctor's office, you may need to involve a parent or other adult because of insurance (it can be expensive otherwise).

 If you can't involve your parents, you can go to a health clinic like Planned Parenthood.
 Some high schools have on-site clinics that offer reproductive health care.
 Clinic staff are fully trained and often care for you at a lower cost.